Carlos Falcó

-Carlos Falcó y Fernández de Córdoba, 5th Marquess of Griñón, GE (3 February 1937 – 20 March 2020) was a Spanish peer, businessman and socialite.
+Carlos Falcó y Fernández de Córdoba, 5th Marquess of Griñón and 12th Marquess of Castel-Moncayo, GE (3 February 1937 – 20 March 2020) was a Spanish peer, businessman and socialite.
 He was best known by his title of Marquess of Griñón despite later inheriting a much older title, Marquess of Castel-Moncayo, which has a Grandeeship attached.

 Life and family

 Born at Palacio de las Dueñas in Seville, he was the third child and second son of Manuel Falcó y Escandón, 9th Duke of Montellano, 11th Marquess of Castel-Moncayo, 9th Marquess of Pons, Grandee of Spain, and his wife Hilda Fernández de Córdoba y Mariátegui, notable huntress, 12th Marchioness of Mirabel, 3rd Countess of Santa Isabel, 10th Countess of Berantevilla.
 His maternal grandfather was Joaquín Fernández de Córdoba y Osma, 8th Duke of Arión, who was president of Real Club de la Puerta de Hierro between 1896 and 1901.

 Falcó succeeded to the Marquessate of Griñón in 1955, when his maternal grandfather ceded the title to him.
 In 1978, Falcó inherited the Marquessate of Castel-Moncayo after the death of his father, thus becoming a Grandee of Spain.

 He managed the family estate-bottled wine brand "Marqués de Griñón", which earned him high recognition.
 The American magazine Wine Spectator listed it in 2014 as one of the greatest wines in the world.

 As the husband of Isabel Preysler between 1980 and 1985, Falcó became the stepfather of her children, including Julio Iglesias Jr. and Enrique Iglesias.